5 SEO Trends in 2023 for Your SEO Strategy

 Search engine algorithms are getting smarter, and they are able to detect the intent behind search queries.
 Google has been working on understanding natural language and conversational search queries better so that it can provide more relevant results.
 This is why you should start optimizing your website for conversational search keywords.

-Another trend that is expected in 2022 is voice search.
-Voice searches will grow by about 50% every year until 2022, and by then, 20% of all searches will be done through voice commands.
+Another SEO trends that are expected in 2023 is voice search.
+Voice searches will grow by about 50% every year until 2023, and by then, 20% of all searches will be done through voice commands.
 This means that you need to optimize your website for voice search as well – both for mobile devices and desktop computers.